walles/vpixsh/README.md

 ### Before Johan can use it as his default shell

-- Test prompt exit status display with:
-  - Success
-  - Failure
+- History collection
-  - Various `cd` issues
-  - Command not found
-  - Kill by signal
+- Arrow up to go back in history
 - Command line editing
-- History collection
 - Suggestions from history
-- Arrow up to go back in history
 - Basic completion of binaries, and arg file names
 - Smart completion
 - Syntax highlighted command line